-j2 Global capitalizes costs incurred with borrowing and issuance of debt securities and records debt issuance costs and discounts as a reduction to the debt amount.
-These costs and discounts are amortized and included in interest expense over the life of the borrowing or term of the credit facility using the effective interest method.
+J2 Global capitalizes costs incurred with borrowing and issuance of debt securities and records debt issuance costs and discounts as a reduction to the debt amount.
+These costs and discounts are amortized and included in interest expense over the life of the borrowing using the effective interest method.
+Debt issuance costs associated with entering into a \$200.0 million credit facility (the "MUFG Credit Facility") with MUFG Union Bank (see Note 10 - Long-Term Debt), a credit facility that was subsequently reduced to \$100.0 million, are recorded on the consolidated balance sheets as an asset and amortized and included in interest expense over the contractual term of the credit agreement.